 Gold band - customers for whom moving is essential, such as homeless customers or those lacking basic amenities.

 Priority status - priority status will be given to some customers.
 This will give them preference over bronze, silver and gold band customers.
 Priority status will only be given to customers with a local connection to Pembrokeshire and where they meet the following criteria: where a statutory homelessness duty is identified; Customers referred by social services due to leaving care, move on accommodation or supported housing, customers unable to return home after leaving hospital due to their medical condition or displaced agricultural workers (under the Rent Agriculture Act 1976).
 A time limit applies.

 All customers who apply, and meet the criteria, for a particular property will be 'matched' according to their housing need.
 Priority status holders will be matched first, gold band second, silver band next and bronze band last.
 Customers with a local connection to Pembrokeshire will be shortlisted first within each band.
 If more than one household is matched in any group or 'band', then the date the application was registered will decide who has priority.

-Will I get additional priority if I have a medical condition?
+Will my banding change if I have a medical condition?

 What does it mean when properties are advertised giving a 'preference' to customers with a local connection?

 There there are a limited number of properties, a percentage of homes will be advertised giving preference to those with a need to live in a particular community where failure would cause hardship.
 This does not mean that customers without a connection cannot apply, but when short-listing we will first look at customers who have a strong link to that particular area.
 This will help to sustain our communities.
 We will still look at suitability before making an offer and will only make an offer if the property suits the needs of the applicant, i.e. we would not offer a single person a family sized house even if they were the only one with a local connection who applied.

 What happens if I don't agree with the band or date of registration?